A guide to Skyline Photography

 Composition is the art of arranging elements within your frame to create a visually appealing and impactful image.
 It's how you guide the viewer's eye, create balance, and convey emotion or a narrative.

-Natural Borders: Use elements within the scene to create a "frame" around your skyline – an archway, trees, another building, or even a window.
+Use elements within the scene to create a "frame" around your skyline – an archway, trees, another building, or even a window.
 This can add depth, context, and focus attention on the main subject.
 Photo #C is an example of framing.

-Reflections: Use calm bodies of water or reflective glass buildings to create striking symmetrical compositions.
+Use calm bodies of water or reflective glass buildings to create striking symmetrical compositions.
 As can be seen in photo #E.

 Repetition: Look for repeating patterns in architecture, windows, or streetlights that can add visual rhythm and interest.

-Simplicity and Focus: Sometimes, what you don't include is as important as what you do.
+Sometimes, what you don't include is as important as what you do.
 Using negative space (empty sky, a muted foreground) can highlight your subject and create a sense of calm or grandeur.
 An example of negative space in the sky is shown here in photo #F. I personally, prefer to add drama or at least some details, by adding clouds to the sky.
 This can be done in post processing with Adobe Photoshop as seen in photo #G.

 By diligently considering both your location and the principles of composition, you'll move beyond simply documenting a city and begin creating truly artistic and compelling cityscape photographs.